Ocracoke Preservation Society

 1950s

-Wahab adds a two-story wing for more guest rooms and a dining room.
-The “New Silver Lake Inn,” offers “rooms with private or connecting bath, studio apartments furnished for housekeeping, complete restaurant, and excellent cuisine.”
-In 1957 Ruth and Bill Cochran move to Ocracoke to manage the Silver Lake Inn.
+On the north-east side of the building, Wahab adds a two-story wing for more guest rooms and a dining room.
+The “New Silver Lake Inn” offers “rooms with private or connecting bath, studio apartments furnished for housekeeping, complete restaurant, and excellent cuisine.”
+In 1957, Ruth and Bill Cochran move to Ocracoke to manage the Silver Lake Inn.
 Wilber Gaskill works in the kitchen, Gaynelle Tillet and Geneva Odom are waitresses and Lizzie Scarborough in the housekeeper.

 1960s-90s

-In 1960 entrepreneur Doward Brugh purchases the property and renames it the Island Inn.
-From 1965–1970 George and Emilie Wilkes own and operate the Inn, then sell it to Bill and Helen Styron purchase the Inn.
-In 1978 native islander Larry Williams, and his partner, Foy Shaw, buy the Inn.
+By 1960, entrepreneur Doward Brugh purchases the property and renames it the Island Inn.
+From 1965–1970, George and Emilie Wilkes own and operate the Inn, then sell it to Bill and Helen Styron.
+In 1978, native islander Larry Williams, and his partner, Foy Shaw, buy the Inn.
 Chester Lynn manages the restaurant.
-In the late 1980s luxury suites and a swimming pool are built across the road.
+In the late 1980s, luxury suites and a swimming pool are built across the road.
 The suites are later converted to condos.

 2010-2018

-After personal, financial, and banking issues threaten a foreclosure auction Thomas Storrs purchases the inn.
-Family members operate the business for several years.
-In 2015 the Inn goes on the market again, with major repairs needed.
-In 2018 an ad hoc committee approaches the Ocracoke Preservation Society to purchase the Inn and save it from destruction.
+Personal, financial, and banking issues threaten a foreclosure auction, as family members operate the business for several years.
+In 2015, the Inn goes on the market again, with major repairs needed.
+In 2018, an ad hoc committee approaches the Ocracoke Preservation Society to purchase the Inn and save it from destruction.
 The OPS Board votes to proceed with support from the Occupancy Tax and TDA Boards.